How to Apply

 Oasis Academy Brightstowe is a non-selective Academy open to students of all religious faiths and those of no faith.

-If you are a parent/carer of a child in Year 6 and wish to apply for a place in Oasis Academy Brightstowe for the following September, you will need to complete the common application form and return it to the admissions section at Bristol City Council.
-For further information regarding the application process, please visit the Local Authority’s website.
+If you are a parent/carer of a child in Year 6 and wish to apply for a place in Oasis Academy Brightstowe for the following September, you will need to complete the Common Application Form provided and administered by Bristol City Council.
+Families should then return this form to the admissions section at Bristol City Council.

 All places at the Academy are free and available to the local community within an admissions policy that mirrors the admissions arrangements for schools by Bristol City Council.